scipp/scipp/docs/reference/developer/adr/0014-switch-calendar-versioning.rst

 Negative:
 ~~~~~~~~~

-- Future major version numbers that Scipp would have had can no longer be used to guess whether major breaking changes occured.
+- Future major version numbers that Scipp would have had can no longer be used to guess whether major breaking changes occurred.
+- Reversing the decision will be difficult, as it would lead to odd major version numbers that look like years but are not.